 Bertha Bernice was born on October 17, 1911.
 She was the first child born to Al and Annie Huble, as well as the first child born on the homestead.
 Born prematurely, Bertha weighed only two pounds; the tiny baby was placed in a wooden box lined with soft cotton, which was kept on the open door of an oven.
 This served as an incubator, allowing Bertha to survive her early arrival.

 Bertha married Ivan Wyant; the couple had one son.
 Bertha later remarried; she and her new husband, Allan Brown, had a son named David.
 Bertha passed away July 21, 1958 at the age of 46.

 Martha Huble was born on April 25, 1913 on the homestead.
 Martha graduated from school at 15 and went to Vancouver for business school.
 Upon her return to Prince George she met Tom Corless, a bush pilot, and fell in love.
 Her father, hoping to discourage her interest in boys, took Martha out to stay in a small cabin on his trap line.
 One day she heard a plane flying over.
 Thinking it was Tom, she started to run outside; in her hurry, she hit the stove and knocked the stove pipe down, setting the cabin on fire.

 Martha would eventually marry Tom Corless, and the couple would have five daughters: Barbara, Sylvia, Ida, Vera, and Deborah.
-Martha passed away October 27, 1986 in Quesnel.
+Following Tom's death, Martha remarried twice; first to Carl Molgaard and later to Desmond Watt.
+Martha passed away October 22, 1986 in Quesnel.